Interested in knowing more? Call us at 888-337-7355, or check out our Frequently Asked Questions below.

 How soon will my propane delivery come?

 Will Call customers will be told the approximate date of delivery when they place their order.
 We ask that Will Call customers call us not less than five business days prior to the date they anticipate needing propane, or when your tank reaches 30 percent.
 Please do not wait until your propane supply is less than 30 percent to request propane service.
 In addition to other helpful account information, customers who enroll in MyFerrellgas can also view their delivery information.
 Please note that during certain weather conditions outside the control of Ferrellgas, the delivery period may be extended.

 When should I schedule my Will Call delivery?

 What if I want Ferrellgas to automatically monitor and fill my tank?

-You can call your local Ferrellgas office anytime and make the switch to our Keep Full program.
+You can call your local Ferrellgas office or chat with us below and make the switch to our Keep Full program.
 For more details about this convenient service, please visit our Keep Full page.
-Ferrellgas also offers SmartFill, an automatic tank monitoring system that helps us accurately monitor the amount of propane in our customer’s tank.
-With SmartFill, propane deliveries are forecasted and scheduled automatically.
+Ferrellgas also offers a propane tank monitoring system that automatically monitors the precise amount of propane in a customer’s tank.
+Propane deliveries are forecasted and scheduled automatically.
 An optional temperature monitoring feature also helps us detect any dramatic change in indoor temperature.
-For more information about SmartFill, click here.
+For more information on the automatic tank monitoring, click here.

 I just took a fill, but my tank is not 100 percent full.
 Why not?